News

 Annie's poem "Lammas Chant" was featured on POETRY X HUNGER, an informal initiative focused on intentionally inspiring poetry that addresses the cause of preventing and eliminating hunger.
-The overall approach is to augment the traditionally cited, tragic hunger statistics with heartfelt, powerful poetry as an innovative way of reaching the public and public policy decision makers.
 Visit the site here.

-The Academy of American Poets shared Annie's poem "Moon for Our Daughters" to celebrate International Women's Day, in a group of poems including works by June Jordan, Marilyn Chin, Lucille Clifton, and Maya Angelou.
-The email's header was the opening of the poem: "Moon that is linking our daughters' Choices, and still more beginnings . . ."
+The Academy of American Poets shared Annie's poem "Moon for Our Daughters" to celebrate International Women's Day along with poems by June Jordan, Marilyn Chin, Lucille Clifton, and Maya Angelou, opening with the quote "Moon that is linking our daughters' Choices, and still more beginnings . . ."

 Annie spoke about poetry, meter, magic, and witchcraft on her Samhain birthday with Kate Belew and Kristin Lisenby for the Magick and Alchemy Podcast from Tamed Wild.
 The interview ran as a special Samhain bonus episode.